Aroksak/RSE/README.md

 # Current Status

-Algorithmics benchmarks are close to the paper.
+Algorithmic benchmarks are close to the paper.
 Slightly worse, but I didn't implement curriculum learning and didn't spend much time tuning hyper-parameters.
 Nevertheless, generalization to longer sequences can be observed.

 MusicNet task is far worse, so far I only managed to achieve ~12% APS.